Do you know how to make soursop juice? Or how about what soursop even is?

 I found only one clinical study from 2017.
 But it was incredibly small (14 volunteers) and used soursop leaf extract (tea).
 It did find some cancer fighting benefits of the leaf extract but the authors noted further research was required.

 As for the juice, this 2019 study found it can lower the systolic and diastolic blood pressure in pre-hypertensive patients.
 That’s great, isn’t it?

 General Questions on Soursop

 Soursop juice tastes like pineapple and berries mixed together with a little citrus.
-It’s really unique and has this amazing creamy texture.
+It is such a unique taste and has this amazing creamy texture.